-1385.3. (a) If the creating instrument requires the consent of the donor or other person to exercise a power of appointment, the power can only be exercised when the required consent is contained in the instrument of exercise or in a separate written instrument, signed in each case by the person or persons whose consents are required.
-If any person whose consent is required dies or becomes legally incapable of consenting, the power may be exercised by the donee without the consent of such person unless expressly prohibited by the creating instrument.

-(b) A consent may be given before or after the exercise of the power by the donee.
+- 1385.3 (a) If the creating instrument requires the consent of the donor or other person to exercise a power of appointment, the power can only be exercised when the required consent is contained in the instrument of exercise or in a separate written instrument, signed in each case by the person or persons whose consents are required. - (b) Unless the creating instrument otherwise prescribes: - (1) If any person whose consent is required dies, the power may be exercised by the donee without the consent of such person. - (2) If any person whose consent is required becomes legally incapable of consenting, his guardian or conservator may consent on his behalf to an exercise of the power. - (c) Unless expressly prohibited by the creating instrument, a consent may be given before or after the exercise of the power by the donee.

 Comment.
-Subdivision (a) of Section 1385.3 reflects the same policy as Civil Code Section 860.
-It embodies the rule stated in Michigan Statutes Annotated Section 26.155(105)(4)(Supp.
-1968), Minnesota Statutes Annotated Section 502.68 (1947), New York Estates, Powers and Trust Law Section 10-6.4 (1967), and Wisconsin Statutes Annotated Section 232.05(3)(Supp.
+Subdivisions (a) and (b) of Section 1385.3 reflect a policy similar to that embodied in Civil Code Section 860, Michigan Statutes Annotated Section 26.155(105)(4)(Supp.
+1967), Minnesota Statutes Annotated Section 502.68 (1945), New York Estates, Powers and Trusts Law Section 10-6.4 (1967), and Wisconsin Statutes Annotated Section 232.05(3)(Supp.
 1967).
-Subdivision (b) merely makes it clear that the consent may precede or follow exercise of the power.
+Subdivision (c) merely makes clear that the consent may precede or follow exercise of the power.